-There are plenty of healthy carbs in fresh vegetables and fruits (the latter should be eaten sparingly due to its sugar content).
+There are plenty of healthy carbs in fresh vegetables and fruits (the latter should be eaten sparingly due to their sugar content).

 We’re sure you’re tired of ‘don’ts’ by now, so here is one major ‘do’ for you to enjoy.
 Load up on protein.
 We are big fans of eggs, free-range chicken, and grass-fed beef.
 Since meat is an animal product, of course, you’d want to consume meat from healthy animals.

 Granted, it can be more expensive than the regular kind, but still cheaper than constant hospital visits or a life filled with more and more medications.
-The ideal meal for you is one with protein, healthy carbs from vegetables and healthy fats like the avocado.
+The ideal meal for you is one with protein, healthy carbs from vegetables, and healthy fats like avocado.